threewebcode/W3/language/rust/README.md

 A pointer is a general concept for a variable that contains an address in memory.
 The most common kind of pointer is a reference.
 Smart pointers are data structures that act like a pointer, but also have additional metadata and capabilities.
 Smart pointers are usually implemented using structs.
 The smart pointer pattern is a general design pattern.

+Boxes allow you to store the data on the heap rather than on the stack.
+Implementing the Deref trait allows you to customize the behavior of deference operator.
+The body of the drop function is where you would place any logic that you want to run when an instance of your type goes out of the scope.
+The reference counting type keeps track of the number of reference to a value to determine whether or not the value is still in use.